-For this same reason, I do not accept advertising and do not feature solicited services nor products on my blog or website.
+I do not accept advertising and do not feature solicited posts nor product promotion on my blog or website.
 If I offer an opinion or suggestion for a service or a product, it’s an honest and objective opinion and I don’t get anything for sharing it.
 Bonus: No annoying ads!

 I love my job.
 I am privileged, honored really, to do what I do.
 People share the intimate details of their lives with me in the simple course of my day-to-day work, and I am in awe of this.
 I have great respect for their privacy.
-And while I am willing to share the details of my own life, this does not extend to the lives of any of those around me (at least, as of January 2015).
+And while I am willing to share the details of my own life, this does not extend to the lives of any of those around me.

 To my patients: I will never write about you, nor your specific case.
 For example, if I see someone in clinic who is very sick, and the case is challenging, and I want to share that, I think back to other similar cases.
 What are the salient, relevant features?
 It’s not going to be the specific case details, but rather, describing how this was challenging to me.
 Did the diagnosis elude me, was I not confident in my skills?
 I focus on emotions, and lessons learned.
 Any names, potentially identifying information, physical findings, specific imaging and/or lab results are omitted or altered.